warint/iriR/cran-comments.md

 ## Resubmission

-This is a resubmission.
+This is a resubmission (update).

 In this version I have :

-* changed the DOI format as requested.
+* changed the Title.
-* modified the description
+* modified http to https and added trailing slashes.